 All medicines have risks and benefits.
 Your doctor has weighed the risks of you using

 this medicine against the benefits they expect it will have for you.

 If you have any concerns about taking this medicine, ask your doctor or pharmacist.

 What this medicine is used for

-It is used to treat high blood pressure, which doctors call hypertension.
+Irbesartan HCTZ is used to treat high blood pressure (hypertension).

 Everyone has blood pressure.
 This pressure helps get your blood all around your body.